 Undergraduate degrees: BA or BS

 Economics is all about making decisions.
+It addresses the problem of using scarce resources to satisfy society’s unlimited wants.
 From selecting a location for your multinational business to how you pick your mate, economists examine decisions from an analytical and critical point of view.
-Choose to become an economics major at the UO, and you’ll learn to evaluate how people make the thousand of decisions they make on a daily basis, as well as how those choices combine to affect larger issues such as unemployment rates.
+Choose to become an economics major at the UO, and you’ll learn to evaluate how people make the thousands of decisions they make on a daily basis, as well as how those choices combine to affect larger issues such as how environmental conditions affect the economy and how societies should manage natural resources.

 Points of Interest